 If you really want to beat the flu or the common cold, you’d better load up on those leafy veggies!
 These will give your body a boost of some good ol’ vitamin C. Vitamin C is an antioxidant, that fends off inflammation-causing free radicals, the precursor to just about any and every chronic illness.4

 Remember to choose the darkest of greens, because these will pack in a higher dose of essential nutrients like zinc, iron, calcium, and folate as compared to their lighter-colored counterparts.
-And while asking you to munch on spinach, kale, and broccoli may seem counterintuitive when your mood is already low – trust us, you need to get all the nutrients you can to
+And while asking you to munch on spinach, kale, and broccoli may seem counterintuitive when your mood is already low – trust us, you need to get all the nutrients you can to rid yourself of that stubborn cold.

 This lumpy root has benefits that go far beyond soothing a scratchy throat and suppressing coughs.
 Ginger is loaded with compounds called sesquiterpenes.5 6These chemicals specifically target rhinoviruses, a family of viruses that is the leading cause of common cold and flu.
 Ginger also contains potent anti-inflammatory properties that reduce pain and soreness.7 8 Being a mild sedative, it also helps you rest when you’re under the weather.